 Today, the mandate to provide for our families, especially after we retire, has become more challenging than ever.

 Retirement is mentioned a grand total of just once in the Bible, and only in reference to Levitical priests (see Numbers 8:23-26).
 Assuming that’s not your line of work, is retirement something you should be striving for?

 While our culture’s view of retirement as an extended time of leisure is not biblical, planning for retirement is an essential part of good stewardship.

 That may sound like a contradiction, but the fact is that retiring from full-time work at some point is very likely to be a reality for most of us, whether due to our own declining health, the need to care for a loved one in our later years, or because God redirects us toward more volunteer work

 So, while it’s healthy from a vocational, spiritual, and emotional perspective to plan to continue working in later life, it can be dangerous to count on it from a financial perspective.
 We simply may not be able to.

 Because of longer lifespans and the disappearance of traditional pensions, we will all probably need a fairly substantial nest egg to live on in our later years

-Consider this: If you build a retirement portfolio of $500,000 and you follow common financial planning advice that you can withdraw 4% per year to live on, that’s only $20,000.
+Consider this: If you build a retirement portfolio of $500,000 and you follow common financial planning advice that you can withdraw 4% per year to live on (adjusted each year for inflation), that’s only $20,000.
 Social Security should supplement that to some degree, but you can easily see the need to build a decent-size nest egg in order to provide for your family in later life.